va loans for michigan veterans

 Loan Limits No limit (full entitlement) County limits apply Conforming limits

-A Certificate of Eligibility (COE) is required to use your VA loan benefit.
+A Certificate of Eligibility (COE) is required to use your Michigan VA loan benefit.
 This document verifies your military service and entitlement amount.
+Michigan veterans can obtain their COE quickly through several methods.

 • Online: Through the VA's eBenefits portal (fastest method)

-• Through Lender: Many VA-approved lenders can obtain it electronically
+• Through Your Michigan VA Lender: Many VA-approved Michigan lenders can obtain it electronically on your behalf

 • By Mail: Submit VA Form 26-1880 with required documents